tobydriscoll/udmath351/notes/linear_system/row_elimination.md

 :::{dropdown} Solution

 The first step is to use the first equation to eliminate $x_1$ from the second and third equations.
-We therefore subtract 3 times equation 1 from equation 2, and 1 times equation 1 from equation 3:
+We therefore add $-3$ times equation 1 to equation 2, and $-1$ times equation 1 to equation 3:

 \begin{align*}
  x_1 - x_2  - x_3  & = 2, \\